peena5370/learning/Basic Concept of Information Technology - learning.md

 ### Topic 2
-- Centrol Processing Unit(CPU) is used to execute the sotred software instructions, turning data into information.
+- Central Processing Unit(CPU) is used to execute the stored software instructions, turning data into information.
 The instruction are execute in machine language.
 - There are 2 sections in a CPU:
     1. _Control Unit_
         - Directs other units/sections to execute instructions.
 Control Unit does not execute instructions.
         - Controls and coordinates all computer activities following instructions received from computer programs.
         - Directs data movements between memory and ALU, between memory and I/O devices
     2. _Arithmetic Logic Unit(ALU)
-        - Bacis arithmetic operations like addition(+), subtraction(-), multiplication(*) and division(/).
+        - Basic arithmetic operations like addition(+), subtraction(-), multiplication(*) and division(/).
 Compares operations like equal to(=), less than(<), or more than(>) between two sets of data.
         - Logical operations like AND, OR, and NOT

 - _Microprocessor Chip:_ 2 types of microprocessor chips: